-While marriage is a lifelong commitment to the person you love, it is also a legal contract granted by the state.
-As such, each state has specific age requirements for those wishing to get married, while adults (those over the age of majority, usually 18) are free to get married without permission.
+While marriage is a lifelong commitment to the person you love, it's also a legal contract granted by the state.
+Because of this, each state has specific age requirements for those wishing to get married, while adults (those over the age of majority, usually 18) are free to get married without permission.

-Minors down to a certain age limit may get married in most states with a parent or guardian's permission, while many states provide exceptions in the case of pregnancy if the court grants permission.
+Minors down to a certain age limit may get married in most states with a parent or guardian's permission, while many states provide exceptions in the case of pregnancy -- if a court grants permission.
 But some states will not grant marriage licenses to people under a certain age for any reason at all.

-The reasons for these age limits are to ensure that anyone choosing to get married has the maturity (in theory, at least) to make such an important decision, and also to discourage young people from being coerced into marriage.
+These age limits are to ensure that anyone choosing to get married has the maturity (in theory, at least) to make such an important decision, and also to discourage young people from being coerced into marriage.

-Marriage Age Requirements in New Hampshire: Overview
+Marriage Age Requirements in New Hampshire: A Summary

-|Minimum Legal Age With Parental Consent||Male: 14; Female: 13|
+|Minimum Legal Age With Parental Consent||16 (regardless of gender)|

-|Minimum Legal Age Without Parental Consent||Male: 18; Female: 18|
+|Minimum Legal Age Without Parental Consent||18 (regardless of gender)|

-Any marriage contracted by persons under 18 may, in discretion of superior court, be annulled at suit of the party who at the time of marriage was under 18.
-The parent or guardian can also annul, unless the parties confirm marriage upon reaching age of consent (18 years).
+Any marriage contracted by persons under 18 may, in discretion of the court, be annulled by the party who at the time of marriage was under 18.
+The parent or guardian can also request an annulment, unless the parties confirm the marriage upon reaching the age of consent (18 years).

-Note: State laws may change at any time through the enactment of newly signed legislation or other means.
-While we strive to ensure the accuracy of these pages, you may also want to contact a New Hampshire family law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-New Hampshire Legal Marriage Age Requirements: Related Resources
+New Hampshire Marriage Age Requirements: Related Resources

 Contact a qualified attorney.